staadecker/utoc-membership-system/components/membership-form-backend/README.md

 3. In this directory, run `npm install` in terminal.
 This will install the script's dependencies.

 4. Run `npm run auth` and login with your `@utoc` account.
 This will allow you to access the staging environment.
+You will need to run this command every 8h to re-authenticate.

 ### Run the script on your computer